cajthamlmatej/SchoolDiscordBot/README.md

 # SchoolDiscordBot
 Discord Bot for my school class.
 This repo is just read-only, it will be hard for you to make it work fine for you - this bot is perfectly made just for my class.
-If you somehow manage to get it working, be sure you disable supplementation module - its really only for us.
+If you somehow manage to get it working, be sure you disable supplementation module (or edit it to your page)- its really only for us.

 ### Features!